 PLEASE DO NOT take it literally especially when driving small cars to Ladakh as Sedans and Hatchbacks.
 Even, if it is mentioned that route is manageable for Sedans and Hatchbacks, you still have to drive with extreme caution and care.
 Hence, the seven tips mentioned in the article above will help you too on your Leh Ladakh road trip by car.

 Leh Local Sightseeing & Sham Valley

 Most of the roads around Leh town as well as Sham Valley are good in conditions throughout the year barring few sections where water keeps running through, thus damaging them.

-Only very few sections of these roads are in bad conditions.
+Only very few sections of these roads are in bad condition.
 Sham Valley include Alchi, Likir, Basgo Palace, Magnetic Hills, Confluence at Nimmu, Gurudwara Pather Sahib and Leh Local Sightseeing include Namgyal Gompa, Leh Palace, Shanti Stupa, Shankar Gompa, Main Market, Hall of Fame, Spituk Gompa.

-So, it is fairly easy to cover these places on your Leh Ladakh self drive tour.
+So, it is fairly easy to cover these places on your Leh Ladakh self-drive tour.